-1.3.2.
+1.4.2.
 Summary of Community/ Stakeholder Participation

-During the month of May 2014, the GSDM hosted IDP/ Budget consultation meetings during which the District met each local municipality with the aim of emphasizing Government's commitments via programmes such as the Medium Term Strategic Framework priorities, presenting the draft GSDM IDP, improvement in service delivery, and ensuring better life for all District residents within the constituent Local Municipalities.
-The following table reflects the GSDM IDP/ Budget consultation meetings programme as it was held during May 2014.
+The GSDM proposed to host IDP/ Budget consultation meetings during which the District meet each local municipality with the aim of emphasizing Government's commitments via programmes such as the Medium Term Strategic Framework priorities, presenting the draft GSDM IDP, improvement in service delivery, and ensuring better life for all District residents within the constituent Local Municipalities.
+The following table reflects the GSDM IDP/ Budget consultation meetings programme.